-- 1 Do not attempt to tamper with, or make any adjustments or repairs to the door, control panel, safety interlock switches or any other part of the oven.
-It is hazardous for anyone to carry out any service or repair operation which involves the removal of any cover which gives protection against exposure to microwave energy.
+- 1 Do not attempt to tamper with, or make any adjustments or repairs to the door, control panel, safety interlock switches or any other part of the oven.lt is hazardous for anyone to carry out any service or repair operation which involves the removal of any cover which gives protection against exposure to microwave energy.
 Repairs should only be undertaken by a qualified service technician. - 2 Do not operate the oven when empty.
 It is best to leave a glass of water in the oven when not in use.
-The water will safely absorb all microwave energy, if the oven is accidentally started. - 3 Do not use the oven for the purpose of dehumidification.
-It can be the cause of serious damage of safety. (ex.
-Operating the microwave oven with the wet newspapers, clothes, toys, pet or portable electric devices, etc.) - 4 Do not cook food wrapped in paper towels, unless your cook book contains instructions, for the food you are cooking. - 5 Do not use newspaper in place of paper towels for cooking. - 6 Do not use wooden containers.
+The water will safely absorb all microwave energy, if the oven is accidentally started. - 3 Do not dry clothes in the microwave oven, which may become carbonized or burned if heated too long. - 4 Do not cook food wrapped in paper towels, unless your cook book contains instructions, for the food you are cooking. - 5 Do not use newspaper in place of paper towels for cooking. - 6 Do not use wooden containers.
 They may heat-up and char.
 Do not use ceramic containers which have metallic (e.g. gold or silver) inlays.
 Always remove metal twist ties.
 Metal objects in the oven may arc, which can cause serious damage. - 7 Do not operate the oven with a kitchen towel, a napkin or any other obstruction between the door and the front edges of the oven, which may cause microwave energy leakage. - 8 Do not use recycled paper products since they may contain impurities which may cause sparks and/or fires when used in cooking. - 9 Do not rinse the turntable by placing it in water just after cooking.
 This may cause breakage or damage. - 10 Small amounts of food require shorter cooking or heating time.
 If normal times are allowed they may overheat and burn. - 11 Be certain to place the oven so the front of the door is 8 cm or more behind the edge of the surface on which it is placed, to avoid accidental tipping of the appliance.